 You can strike a creature's vital areas without killing it.
-Prerequisite: Sneak attack +2d6.

 Benefit: Your successful sneak attack deals nonlethal damage.
 When using this feat, you can ignore the usual -4 penalty on attack rolls for attempting to deal nonlethal damage with a lethal weapon.